 NETFLIX APP FOR UNOFFICIAL ANDROID TV DEVICE

-In this devices without official Netflix support we can see this service in resolution of 854×480 up to 960×540, in these models we need to install the app manually and control it with a mouse if our remote is not compatible.
+In these devices without official Netflix support we can see this service in resolution up to 960×540, in these models we need to install the app manually and control it with a mouse if our remote is not compatible.

 - Are there any modified Netflix App to watch Netflix HD on my TV-Box without Google Widevine Level 1 certificate?